xxjsw/blogpost/methods.md

 The terminal p&l generated from forward trading must also be considered as optimization objectives.
 In this context, the objective function expands to $$\mathbb{E}_\mathbb{P}[U(W^S_{K-1}+W^F_{K-1})]$$, where $$W^F_{K-1}=\sum^{J-1}_{j=1}\sum^{n_j-1}_{k=n_{j-1}}(-h^j_{k}F(k, n_j, n_{j+1}-1)(n_{j+1}-n_j))$$ denotes the terminal p&l from trading the monthly forward.

+In addition to the two constraints mentioned in SMod, a regularization term is required to scale the balance between spot trading and forward trading: $$h_k^j \leq \alpha \frac{c}{n_{j+1}-n_j}$$ with the scaling factor $$\alpha \in [0,1]$$.
+When $$\alpha=0$$, it aligns with SMod.
+As $$\alpha$$ increases, the upper bound of forward trading becomes larger.
+Such a constraint is known as a "[liquidity constraint]".
+Liquidity in finance refers to the ease and speed with which assets can be bought or sold without significantly affecting their prices.
+Spot trading impacts liquidity by providing immediate access to assets, facilitating quick buying and selling transactions, thus enhancing market liquidity.
+On the other hand, forward trading can impact liquidity by diverting trading activity away from spot markets, potentially reducing immediate liquidity but providing opportunities for longer-term risk management.

 ### 4.3.2 Training Setup
 The training setup for **SFMod** closely resembles that of **SMod**, with the spot trading component remaining consistent and introducing adjustments solely to incorporate the forward trading component.
 <br/>